Grichuk homers in 10th as Blue Jays beat Orioles 5-4

 Orioles: C Pedro Severino (hip flexor) and SS José Iglesias (left quadriceps strain) both started, with Iglesias in the lineup at DH.
 Severino had been day to day and Iglesias came off the IL on Thursday. … Manager Brandon Hyde said RHP Hunter Harvey (right forearm strain) would likely see action “toward the end of the series,” which runs through Monday.

-Blue Jays: Manager Charlie Montoyo said closer Ken Giles (forearm strain) threw on the side and felt good, adding that the next step is throwing live BP. … RHP Nate Pearson (elbow tightness) played catch from 60 feet and will be extended to 90 and 120 feet over the next few days before throwing a side session … SS Bo Bichette (knee sprain) started swinging off a tee Thursday and also played catch.
+Blue Jays: Montoyo said closer Ken Giles (forearm strain) threw on the side and felt good, adding that the next step is throwing live BP. … RHP Nate Pearson (elbow tightness) played catch from 60 feet and will be extended to 90 and 120 feet over the next few days before throwing a side session … SS Bo Bichette (knee sprain) started swinging off a tee Thursday and also played catch.

 UP NEXT